 Whether you’re starting an exercise program or you’re an established gym-goer, getting the maximum benefit for your time is always a topic of interest.

-In Todd’s 36 years of personal training and my 15 years, it’s all too common to come across someone who is just simply lost.
-We all have access to a lot of different opinions that can cause a lot of confusion and lead us nowhere.
+In Todd’s 36 years of personal training and my 15 years, it’s all too common to come across someone who is just simply lost in their fitness journey.
+Everyone has access to a slew different opinions that can cause a lot of confusion and put a halt in progress.

 A perfect path to nowhere is taking the buffet approach to fitness.
-Putting a little too much on your Metaphorical plate.
+That is, putting a little too much on your metaphorical plate.
 This leads to a lackluster intensity with less than maximal results.